-The results are fascinating and reveal important quantitative insights into both the maturity level of IG programs and the extent to which legal departments are prepared for the eDiscovery processes involved in potential litigation.
+The results are fascinating and reveal important quantitative insights into both the maturity level of Informational Governance programs and the extent to which legal departments are prepared for the eDiscovery processes involved in potential litigation.

-It’s that second component of the results—the issue of litigation readiness—that I want to highlight in this blog post.
+It’s that second component of the results—the issue of litigation readiness—that I want to highlight in this article.
 As part of the survey, we asked respondents the following question:

 Q. If a legal matter arose tomorrow, how quickly and easily would you be able to find, collect, and preserve relevant records for each data source?